influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 - Database
 - Database and retention policy
 - Single shard

-> **Note:** You can also back up data from InfluxDB Enterprise to an InfluxDB OSS instance or from OSS to Enterprise.
+- From InfluxDB Enterprise to InfluxDB OSS or OSS to Enterprise

 Back up and restore data between `influxd` instances with the same versions or with only minor version differences.
 For example, you can backup from 1.7.3 and restore on 1.7.10.